cybersader/fuzzyListDedupeGUI/Readme.md

 `python main.py`

-Alternatively, if you are running Windows, you can run the provided `fuzzy_bullet_list_deduplication.exe` file located in the `dist` directory.
+Alternatively, if you are running Windows, you can run the provided exe file in the 'Releases' section to the right.

 ## Usage